Mariupol experiences 'bloody fighting' in Azovstal

 The report of attacks comes amid Russia’s announcement of a ceasefire at the site from today to Saturday (7) for the evacuation of civilians who were refugees in the complex.
 Yesterday, according to the Ukrainian government, at least 344 people, part of them from the port city, were evacuated through the corridor between Mariupol and Zaporizhzhia.

+According to Ukraine, “the Russians, once again, violated the promise of a truce and did not allow the evacuation of civilians, who continue to hide from the bombing in the basements”.

-In a telephone conversation with the Secretary-General of the UN (United Nations) yesterday, the President of Ukraine, Volodymyr Zelensky, requested assistance to evacuate the wounded from Azovstal.
+In a telephone conversation with the Secretary-General of the United Nations (United Nations) yesterday, Zelensky requested assistance in evacuating the wounded from Azovstal.
 “The lives of the people who remain there are in danger.
 They are all important to us.
 We ask for your help to save them.”

 On this 71st day of the war, the Russian Defense Ministry reported new missile attacks on Ukrainian territory.
 “More than 600 nationalists [militares] and 61 units of weapons and military equipment were destroyed.”